Siret

 Siret (/ro/; Sereth; Szeretvásár; Серет; סערעט) is a town, municipality and former Latin bishopric in Suceava County, northeastern Romania.
-It is situated in the historical region of Bukovina.
+It is situated in the historical regions of Bukovina and Moldavia.
 Siret is the 11th largest urban settlement in the county, with a population of 6,708 inhabitants, according to the 2021 census.
 It is one of the oldest towns in Romania and was the capital of the medieval Principality of Moldavia during the late 14th century.
 Furthermore, the town administers two villages: Mănăstioara (St. Onufry) and Pădureni.

 Administration and local politics

 Town council

+The town's former local council had the following political composition, according to the results of the 2020 local elections: